FirelyTeam/Vonk.Plugin.DocumentOperation/README.md

 * The $document operation is not working correctly on a type level
 * The $document operation is not working correctly when called on a composition resource with a given versionId
 * No digital signature is added on the created document
-* Composition resource is not included in the returned search bundle
 * Additional resources are not included in the returned search bundle

 ## Tests